Emad-Salehi/Association-Rule-Mining-for-Digikala-Dataset/README.md

 # Association-Rule-Mining-for-Digikala-Dataset
-Association rule mining using Apriori algorithm in PySpark.
+Association rule mining for Digikala dataset comments using Apriori algorithm in PySpark.